Skip to main content

 Ekawe Communal Feast: Community Celebration

-Ekaweeh-KAH-weh feast is the primary wedding reception lasting 4-6 hours, hosting 100-200 guests at costs of 2,000-5,000 AUD (1,300-3,250 USD) for food and venue rental.
-Held in community halls or beachside areas, the feast features traditional foods including taro, grilled fish, and imported fruits symbolizing abundance.
+Ekawe feast is the primary wedding reception lasting 4-6 hours, hosting many guests in community halls or beachside areas.
+The feast features traditional foods including taro, grilled fish, and imported fruits symbolizing abundance.

 Elder speeches bless the couple between courses, with gift exchanges reinforcing inter-clan alliances.
-The event serves dual purposes as wedding celebration and community reunion in Nauru’s small society.
-Post-COVID adaptations limit gatherings to 100 guests with outdoor ventilation, while 80% of feasts include moderate alcohol consumption per Christian guidelines.
+The event serves dual purposes as wedding celebration and community reunion in Nauru’s close-knit society.
+Most feasts include moderate refreshments following Christian guidelines.

-Menu variations reflect ethnic diversity: I-Kiribati minorities add woven basket presentations, Fijian families incorporate curry dishes (40% in urban areas), while 60% of 2023-2024 weddings feature fusion menus combining traditional and modern cuisines.
+Note: Menu variations reflect ethnic diversity: I-Kiribati families add woven basket presentations, Fijian families incorporate curry dishes, while many weddings feature fusion menus combining traditional and modern cuisines.

 Post-Wedding Clan Integration

-Ekawe merge is a clan integration ceremony occurring 1-2 weeks after the wedding, where the bride is formally welcomed into the groom’s family through a meal costing 200-500 AUD (130-325 USD).
-This ongoing tradition involves 20-50 participants sharing stories and establishing the bride’s place within her new clan network.
+Ekawe merge is a clan integration ceremony occurring 1-2 weeks after the wedding, where the bride is formally welcomed into the groom’s family through a shared meal.
+This ongoing tradition involves family members sharing stories and establishing the bride’s place within her new clan network.

 Regional and Religious Variations